Wes Anderson’s films have become a staple of pop culture over the years, and we’ve ranked each of them from worst to best!

 Whether you’re an avid cinema connoisseur or just a casual movie viewer, chances are you’ve at least heard of Wes Anderson.
 Since his directorial debut in 1996, the eccentric auteur has released nine wonderfully original films that have all received great critical acclaim and built him one of the strongest followings of any director working today.
 He’s brought us everything from colorful comedies, emotional family dramas and stylish animated adventures, adding his unique twist of quirkiness and sentimentality at every step.
-So, in honour of his newest release The French Dispatch, here are all of Wes Anderson ’s previous films ranked from worst to best!
+Here are all of Wes Anderson ’s films ranked from worst to best, including his newest release, The French Dispatch.

 Starring: Owen Wilson, Luke Wilson, Robert Musgrave